Perast, Crna Gora / Црна Гора - Things to Do in Perast

 Visit Our Lady of the Rocks Island

-Take a boat trip to this artificial island featuring a beautiful baroque church and museum filled with maritime artifacts and ex-voto paintings.
-The island was created by local seamen who dropped stones into the bay over centuries, and the church houses an impressive collection of silver votive tablets and a famous painting by Tripo Kokolja.
+Take a short boat ride to this artificial island built on a rock reef, home to a beautiful baroque church and museum filled with maritime artifacts.
+The island was created over centuries by local sailors who dropped stones as they passed, and the church contains stunning paintings and silver votive offerings.
+The museum houses an impressive collection of maritime relics and the famous embroidered picture made from a local woman's hair.

 Climb St. Nicholas Bell Tower

 Ascend the 55-meter tall bell tower of St. Nicholas Church for panoramic views over Kotor Bay and the surrounding mountains.
-The tower, built in 1691, offers the best vantage point in Perast and provides stunning photo opportunities of the town's baroque architecture and the two famous islands.
+This baroque tower, built in the 17th century, offers one of the best vantage points in the entire bay area.
+The climb involves narrow stone steps, but the reward is spectacular 360-degree views that stretch from the open Adriatic to the dramatic peaks of Lovćen National Park.

 Getting There